Her car was stolen with her cat inside. Here’s how she got her 19-pound calico back.

 Beloved 19lb cat stolen in rental car at the Speedway in Harrison, NJ.
 Please help Thank you @nancy.mello for the huge boost #FYP #catsoftiktok♬ original sound - JenCarl

-People in New Jersey started reaching out, volunteering to put up flyer and help search.
+People in New Jersey started reaching out, volunteering to put up fliers and help search.

 Five days after it was stolen, police found the abandoned rental car, dumped in a neighborhood near Newark.
 No sign of Willow or her carrier.